Natisfaction/NaitOS/README.md

 # What next???

 Sadly, as I already said, I'm not going to maintain this OS.
 It was my first-made OS, and I'd really like if it stays as it is right now!
+I personally like its imperfection, and I'd like to make NaitEFI better, with those things NaitOS doesn't have!